New & Used Hyundai Genesis Sedan: In Depth

 GET A FREE PRICE QUOTE

-The Hyundai Genesis was the brand’s first entry into the luxury segment, debuting in 2009.
-It arrived at the right place and right time, during the worst of the economic downturn—perhaps at the most ideal time for shoppers who wanted a luxury sedan but didn’t want to pay the price.
-The Genesis is a rear-wheel drive sedan that has affordable luxury with the choice of V-6 or V-8 drivetrains.
+The Hyundai Genesis was the brand’s first entry into the luxury car segment, debuting in 2009.
+It arrived at the right place and right time, during the throes of the economic downturn—perhaps at the most ideal time for shoppers who wanted a luxury sedan but didn’t want to pay the price.
+The Genesis is a rear-wheel drive sedan that provides affordable luxury with the option of V-6 or V-8 drivetrains.
 It's all about premium appointments at a reasonable price.

 For a more detailed look at the Genesis, see the full review of the 2014 Hyundai Genesis.